$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Some cats do not like covered litter boxes.
 A covered litter box means that the cat can’t see who or what may be nearby.

 If the cat exits the box and finds the big scary dog at close quarters, he is going to be reluctant about going inside an enclosed litter box.
 Even if there are no scary dogs or bully cats nearby, some cats do not like an enclosed litter box.
+Has the cat peed in the dog’s bed?
+This does happen and here is how to solve that problem.

 Try this.
 It is easy enough to remove the lid from most covered boxes.
+Remove the lid and see if that solves the problem.

-Covered litter boxes do look good, particularly if your space is small.
+Aesthetically, covered litter boxes do look good, particularly if your space is small.
 Your cat may be okay with the cover.
 This is a trial and error approach.

 Do You Have More Than One Cat?